pawanpraka1/dynamic-lvm/legacy-upgrade/README.md

 $ kubectl apply -f https://openebs.github.io/charts/lvm-operator.yaml
 ```

-Please note that if you were using the LVM_NAMESPACE env value other than `openebs` (default value) in which lvm-localpv CR's are created, don't forget to update that value in lvm-operator yaml file under LVM_NAMESPACE env.
+Please note that if you were using the OPENEBS_NAMESPACE env value other than `openebs` (default value) in which lvm-localpv CR's are created, don't forget to update that value in lvm-operator yaml file under OPENEBS_NAMESPACE env.

 For upgrading the driver to any particular release, download the lvm-operator yaml from the desired branch and update the lvm-driver image tag to the corresponding tag.
 For e.g, to upgrade the lvm-driver to 0.7.0 version, follow these steps: